Posted June 14, 2022 in Essential Oil Basics by Rocky Mountain Oils

-We’ve all been there — a sore muscle or two after a particularly intense workout, a sprained ankle on a hike or at a sports game, stiffened joints from an aging body.
-Well, we may not have all experienced these aches and pains in the same way, but odds are you’ve had some type of unfriendly encounter with inflammation in your life.
-Perhaps it dissipated after only a few days, or maybe it lingered over weeks, months, or years.
-No matter the type of inflammation you experience, essential oils can help provide some natural relief.
+We’ve all been there — a sore muscle or two after a particularly intense workout, a sprained ankle on a hike or at a sports game, or stiffened joints from an aging body.
+We may not have all experienced these aches and pains in the same way, but odds are you’ve had some unfriendly encounter with acute or chronic inflammation in your life.
+Perhaps it dissipated after only a few days or lingered over weeks, months, or years.
+No matter the type of inflammation you experience, essential oils for inflammation can help provide some natural relief.

-Inflammation is a natural way that your immune system responds in an effort to protect your body from illness or infection.
-When you get injured in some way, your body responds by increasing the blood flow to the affected area.
+Inflammation is a natural way your immune system responds to protect your body from illness or infection.
+When you get injured, your body responds by increasing the blood flow to the affected area.
 This helps deliver more white blood cells to fight off infection and help rebuild any damaged tissue.
 While this increased blood flow is beneficial, it can result in some unpleasant side effects, including redness, heat, swelling, and sometimes pain.
 In some cases, the effects of inflammation can even result in limited mobility of the affected area and other symptoms.

-There are two main types of inflammation we can experience: acute and chronic.
+There are two main types of inflammation we can experience: acute inflammation and chronic inflammation.
 Acute inflammation occurs rapidly, typically after an illness arises or injury occurs.
-With acute inflammation, you can oftentimes pinpoint exactly where the affected area is, and the inflammation subsides after a few days.
-On the other hand, chronic inflammation takes longer to subside; for some people, it can take months, years, or even an entire lifetime.
+You can often pinpoint exactly where the affected area is with acute inflammation, and the inflammation subsides after a few days.
+On the other hand, chronic inflammation takes longer to subside; it can take months, years, or even an entire lifetime for some people.
 Chronic inflammation can arise from acute inflammation, but it is most often a result of an autoimmune disorder.

-While there are many ways to help reduce the symptoms and effects of inflammation, such as medication and diet, essential oils offer an additional and natural way to find relief.
-There are many essential oils out there that have anti-inflammatory properties, but to help make things a little easier for you, we picked out our top 15 favorite essential oils to help ease the inflammation you may experience throughout your life.
+While there are many ways to help reduce the symptoms and effects of acute and chronic inflammation, such as medication and diet, essential oils offer an additional and natural way to find relief.
+There are many essential oils out there that have anti-inflammatory properties.
+Still, to help make things a little easier for you, we picked out our top 15 favorite essential oils to help ease the inflammation you may experience throughout your life.

-Inflammation in the joints, or more commonly known as arthritis, results in stiffness of the joints that often leads to pain and limited joint function.
+Inflammation in the joints, more commonly known as arthritis, results in stiffness of the joints, which often leads to pain and limited joint function.
 As a result, many people can find it difficult to perform simple tasks throughout the day.
 To help ease the discomfort and stiffness you may feel in your joints, try using these essential oils:

 Frankincense essential oil has long been used as a natural pain reliever.
 Today, many researchers have found that those benefits still continue today.
 One study found that Frankincense acts as an immunostimulant to help boost the body’s natural immune response.
-This can help your body go through the inflammation and healing process faster, thus reducing recovery time and the pain associated with it.
-In addition, the Arthritis Foundation states that the acids within Frankincense essential oil have anti-inflammatory and analgesic (pain-relieving) properties, and it can specifically help prevent cartilage damage for those who have rheumatoid arthritis.
+This can help your body go through the inflammation and healing process faster, thus reducing recovery time and pain.
+In addition, the Arthritis Foundation states that the acids within Frankincense essential oil have anti-inflammatory and analgesic (pain-relieving) properties.
+It can specifically help prevent cartilage damage for those with rheumatoid arthritis.

 Although well-known as a spice in the kitchen, Turmeric offers some incredible anti-inflammatory benefits with its essential oil.
 Over the years, many studies have shown that Turmeric’s active ingredient, curcumin, exhibits powerful antioxidant and anti-inflammatory properties.
-As a result, Turmeric can help reduce oxidative stress as well as the inflammation associated with it and other conditions.
+As a result, Turmeric can help reduce oxidative stress, the inflammation associated with it, and other conditions.
 Curcumin has also specifically been shown to have anti-arthritic effects, easing the inflammation of those who experience joint pain.

-When it comes to using Ginger essential oil to reduce the discomfort associated with joint pain, there are limited studies, most of which involve only mice.
+When it comes to using Ginger essential oil to reduce the discomfort associated with joint pain, there are limited studies that involve only mice.
 While further studies are needed to test its effects specifically on humans, the studies completed so far are promising.
 One such study showed that Ginger essential oil significantly reduced joint inflammation.
 Another study with humans also showed that patients with osteoarthritis experienced less knee pain when they used Ginger essential oil.

-While perhaps not as well known, this woodsy and sweet-smelling oil offers some surprising benefits when it comes to easing joint stiffness and discomfort.
+While perhaps not as well known, this woodsy and sweet-smelling oil offers some surprising benefits in easing joint stiffness and discomfort.
 One study showed that Copaiba essential oil can help ease pain and increase finger strength in those who have arthritis in their hands.
-In addition to aiding joint stiffness, Copaiba oil can help inhibit the production of nitric oxide, a signaling molecule that contributes to inflammation.
-By reducing the production of nitric oxide, Copaiba can help reduce the amount of overall inflammation you experience.
+In addition to aiding joint stiffness, Copaiba oil can help inhibit nitric oxide production, a signaling molecule that contributes to inflammation.
+By reducing nitric oxide production, Copaiba can help reduce the amount of overall inflammation you experience.

 Looking for more options to relieve your joint stiffness?
 Here are some additional essential oils that may help:

-Whether you overworked a muscle at the gym, strained your back while lifting something, or experience the daily aches and pains of growing older, muscle inflammation and pain can get in the way of daily living.
+Whether you overwork a muscle at the gym, strain your back while lifting something, or experience the daily aches and pains of growing older, muscle inflammation and pain can get in the way of daily living.
 If you have sore or inflamed muscles, try these essential oils to find relief:

-Sweet Marjoram’s secret weapon is a series of antioxidant compounds, specifically one called carvacrol.
-Oxidation can lead to inflammation, but with the help of antioxidants, like those found in Sweet Marjoram, your body can respond better, fight oxidation, and reduce the amount of inflammation in the body.
+Sweet Marjoram‘s secret weapon is a series of antioxidant compounds called carvacrol.
+Oxidation can lead to inflammation, but with the help of antioxidants, like those found in Sweet Marjoram, your body can respond better, fight oxidation, and reduce inflammation.

-Best known for its relaxation properties, Lavender essential oil also offers some excellent anti-inflammatory benefits.
-Studies have found that Lavender can help ease the pain and swelling you may experience as a result of inflammation.
+Best known for its relaxation properties, Lavender essential oil also offers excellent anti-inflammatory benefits.
+Studies have found that Lavender can help ease the pain and swelling you may experience due to inflammation.
 In fact, one specific study found that participants had reduced knee pain after just one week of applying Lavender oil topically.

-Want to try some other oils for your muscle inflammation?
+Want to try some other oils for your acute or chronic muscle inflammation?
 Try these!

 When you get an infection in the respiratory tract, your body can call leukocytes (cells that fight off foreign substances) to that area.
 As a result, you may experience some inflammation as your body tries to fight off the infection and restore your health.
 If you experience painful side effects from respiratory inflammation, these essential oils may be able to help:

 Eucalyptus essential oil is well-known for its ability to help open up the airways and promote better breathing.
 But did you know that it can partially do this by easing the effects of inflammation?
-Eucalyptus possesses natural analgesic and anti-inflammatory properties, and when used in aromatherapy, it can help reduce symptoms associated with respiratory infections and inflammation, all while working with your body to help fight infection and support the healing process.
+Eucalyptus possesses natural analgesic and anti-inflammatory properties.
+Using aromatherapy can help reduce respiratory infections and inflammation symptoms while working with your body to help fight infection and support the healing process.